violinmoksha/beyondgdpr/README.md

 # BeyondGDPR

-BeyondGDPR is based on a very simple, logical-assertion in ethics regarding user data privacy in web and mobile applications.
+BeyondGDPR is based on a very simple, logical-assertion in privacy-ethics regarding end-user data in web and mobile applications.

 The assertion: no person, except the end user of an application, should be able to access that user's personal and private data in production.
 This ethical assertion--in a more-perfect use-case than existing implementations--should even exclude the developers being able to access the end-user's production data.
 Once an application is deployed into real-world production, we should have zero access to that person's protected information (PII, as identified by the GDPR).